lanl-ansi/Juniper.jl/docs/src/options.md

 - :Timing
     - Provides some more timing informations
+- :Options
+    - prints all options that differ from default
-- :AllSettings
+- :AllOptions
-    - prints all settings chosen
+    - prints all options